-- 1. Maintain 20 year replacement schedule. - 2.
+- 1. Maintain 20 year replacement schedule, as fiscally feasible. - 2.
 Pre-plan replacement so specifications are written and out for bid for delivery within the current budget year. - 3.
 Maintain all systems and perform proper annual inspections.

 Brush Truck Costs Estimates: